How Much To Pay A House Sitter (4 Factors to Consider)

 For example, the average hourly rate for sitters in Charlotte, North Carolina, is $38 per night.
 In comparison, the average rate for sitters in New York City is $45 per night.

-It’s important to research the rates for an average house sitter in your area.
+Researching the rates for an average house sitter in your area is essential.

 Responsibilities